 If you don't feel confident that you have all the required cookery skills you should get trained as a matter of priority.
 It's important to note that street food traders often don't have formal training but have a natural skill and a passion for food.

 You will need to have the correct certifications before you can start trading.
 Even though it's street food it needs to be managed in the correct manner.
-You must register your premises with the environmental health service at your local authority at least 28 days before opening.
-After that any time your environmental health officer (EHO) will come and do a food inspections so they will want to see certain levels of food safety certification.
+You must register your premises with the environmental health service at your local authority at least 28-days before opening.
+After that, any time your environmental health officer (EHO) will come and do food inspections, so they will want to see certain levels of food safety certification.